Measures imposed during the pandemic

 In addition, asylum seekers have the right to be included in national public health programmes aimed at preventing, monitoring and controlling contagious diseases in epidemiological risk situations.

-In Rădăuţi, a medical doctor was hired in the summer of 2018, but his contract terminated in December 2018.
-In February 2019 a new medical doctor was hired.
-In 2020, the 2 medical assistants were hired.
+In Rădăuţi, two medical assistants were hired in 2020.
 A medical doctor was contracted as a service provider, and a medical doctor of the ICAR Foundation was hired.
-Two tents were installed in the courtyard, where transferred asylum seekers are undergoing a medical screening, which is conducted swiftly.
+In 2021 IGI-DAI did not hire a medical doctor, so there was only the doctor from the ICAR Foundation.
+There are two tents in the courtyard, where transferred asylum seekers undergo medical screening, which is conducted swiftly.
 The medical screening includes the medical history of the asylum seeker.
-The interpreter is not used at this stage all the time.
+The interpreter is only called when there are exceptional issues.
+In 2021 there was also a psychologist at IGI-DAI.

-In Timișoara, a medical doctor is present in the centre on a part time basis (11am-3pm) and two nurses are provided by IGI-DAI.
-The nurses are working on 8h shifts.
-According to JRS, the medical screening conducted by the medical persons in Timișoara was done without an interpreter and it is only a bureaucratic action.
-However, the AIDRom representative reported that, in general, the medical screening is done the next day if the asylum seekers arrive during the night or in the same day if they arrive during the day, with an interpreter or someone from the community.
-The screening includes a visual check-up, weighing and measuring.
-According to the director of Timișoara Regional Centre medical screening/ epidemiologic triage is conducted at the Border Police.
-Upon arrival or the following day asylum seekers are seen by the medical staff of the centre.
+In Timișoara, a medical doctor is present in the centre 3 hours per day and two nurses are provided by IGI-DAI.
+The nurses work on 8h shifts.
+The medical screening conducted by the medical doctor in Timișoara was done without an interpreter, however he is speaking Arabic.
+The JRS representative was not aware if this was conducted.
+Upon arrival or the following day asylum seekers are seen by the medical staff of the centre; it was emphasized by the director of the centre that the doctor speaks Arabic.
 A summary evaluation is made without an interpreter, after which the medical file is drafted.
+The psychologist works full time.

-Bucharest had a psychologist contracted by IGI-DAI until September 2017.
-The Ombudsman has stressed that the provision of a psychologist by IGI-DAI is “imperiously needed” and that psychological assistance and services provided by NGOs should be complementary thereto.
-According to the Ombudsman the psychologist resumed its activity in October 2018.
-During its visit, the Ombudsman observed a scarce number of psychological counselling provided to vulnerable persons.
-Also a number of 3 nurse positions were still vacant.
+Bucharest The Ombudsman has stressed that the provision of a psychologist by IGI-DAI is “imperiously needed” and that psychological assistance and services provided by NGOs should be complementary thereto.
+According to the Ombudsman a psychologist resumed their activity in Bucharest in October 2018.
+During their visit, the Ombudsman observed a scarce amount of psychological counselling provided to vulnerable persons.
+Three nurse positions were also still vacant.
 In 2020, the centre had 2 medical assistants and 1 medical doctor and a psychologist.
+In 2021, according to JRS there was only one medical doctor and no medical nurses.
+However, the director of the centre stated that there was a full-time medical doctor and a nurse.
+As for the psychologist the position has been vacant since August 2021.
+The director noted that the medical screening is done with the help of an interpreter upon arrival.

 Şomcuta Mare: The medical screening is done by the medical doctor of IGI-DAI.
-It is basically a general consult which includes the medical history, taking the pulse, heart rate and visual check-up if the person present any scars.
-If the interpreter of IGI-DAI is not in the centre at this stage, someone from the community will translate.
-The JRS representative has no information on how the medical screening is conducted.
+It is basically a general consultation which includes the medical history, taking the pulse, heart rate and visual check-up to check scars.
+This is usually done with the help of the AIDRom cultural facilitator or in English.
+Somcuta Mare is the only centre that has never had a psychologist.
+The position is still vacant.

 In Bucharest, according to the medical doctor, the medical screening is conducted by her and the nurse when the asylum seekers are accommodated in the centre.
-They are visible checked if they present any signs of eczema, rabies, lice and a medical record is drawn up.
+They are visibly checked to see if they present any signs of eczema, rabies, lice and a medical record is drawn up.
 In case of medical issues, the asylum seekers are referred to the Ministry of Internal Affairs hospitals.
-The screening is conducted without the assistance of an interpreter.
+The screening is conducted without the assistance of an interpreter, or sometimes with the help of the cultural facilitator, who is present on weekdays.

-As of 26 September 2020 until 25 September 2021 ICAR Foundation, in partnership with AIDRom, implements the project “Health Insurance for Asylum Seekers in Romania (ASIG – RO)”.
-Under this project the indicators provided are at least 432 asylum seekers who will benefit from medical services and at least 216 asylum seekers will benefit from specialized psychological assistance and counselling.
+From 26 September 2020 until December 2022 the ICAR Foundation is implementing the project “Health Insurance for Asylum Seekers in Romania (ASIG – RO)” in partnership with AIDRom.
+Under this project at least 432 asylum seekers will benefit from medical services and at least 216 asylum seekers will benefit from specialized psychological assistance and counselling.

 Decision no. 1031 of 27 November 2020, Vaccination STRATEGY against COVID-19 in Romania of November 27 2020, available in Romanian at: https://bit.ly/39XXHZ7.